 What is TPoxx?

-TPoxx or tecovirimat is a medication that can help treat infections caused by pox viruses such as Monkeypox.
+TPoxx or tecovirimat is a medication that can help treat infections caused by pox viruses such as mpox.
 It can be given in a liquid injectable form but is more commonly given in pill form.
 It is typically taken for 14 days but your provider may suggest taking it for a shorter or longer amount of time.
-TPoxx is only given to people with severe infection or people who have Monkeypox sores in sensitive areas that cause pain.
-Anecdotally TPoxx has been reported to accelerate healing of sores and in turn, decrease pain and other complications caused by Monkeypox sores.
+TPoxx is only given to people with severe infection or people who have mpox sores in sensitive areas that cause pain.
+Anecdotally TPoxx has been reported to accelerate healing of sores and in turn, decrease pain and other complications caused by mpox sores.

 How Do I Get TPoxx?

 Talk with your healthcare provider to see if you qualify for TPoxx.
 Health care providers must obtain TPoxx through the Strategic National Stockpile by coordinating with local or state health departments.
 In order to start TPoxx you must complete several forms of paperwork including a consent form, an intake form, and a diary where you keep track of your symptoms and any changes as a result of taking the medication.
 You will be asked about your general health, any medications you are taking, and any allergies you have.

 What Are the Risks Associated with TPoxx?